Mala1180/PPS-22-satify/doc/report/1-methodology.md

 writing tests before implementation.
 Not every part of the software has been developed following the TDD technique, in particular, the GUI part has been developed in a more traditional way.
-Moreover, to make a better communication with the client, it is used Behavior-Driven-Development (BDD) technique.
+Moreover, to make a better communication with the client, it has been used Behavior-Driven-Development (BDD) technique.

 In particular, the libraries used for testing are: